Melbourne Cup Betting, Tips, Odds, Horses & More 2025

 Melbourne Cup Field and Key Dates

-The final field for the 2024 Melbourne Cup will be revealed on Saturday, November 2 at 4.30pm, followed by the barrier draw later that evening.
-The main event takes place on Tuesday, November 5.
+The final field for the 2025 Melbourne Cup will be revealed on Saturday, November 1 at 4.30pm and will then be followed by the barrier draw later that evening.
+The main event takes place on Tuesday, November 4.
 However, there are some key dates to keep in mind as the race approaches.

 Some of the key dates you should be aware of: